-Cultivating Community Involvement, Activism,
+Cultivating Community Involvement, Activism, and Social Change

 The Barb Schmidt Fellowship aims to provide student leaders with a platform to develop the skills and knowledge needed to initiate, execute, and sustain a social movement.
-The Barb Schmidt Fellowship gives students hands on experience through peer mentorship and workshops led by social influencers and FAU faculty.
+The fellowship gives students hands on experience through peer mentorship and workshops led by social influencers and FAU faculty.
 Students will learn key professional and technical skills that are essential for driving social change.
 After exploring the workings of social movements and gaining the expertise needed, students will then work on their own project of choice, which will be presented at the end of the fellowship and launched as a real intervention related to the project’s goals.
 The Barb Schmidt Fellowship is comprised of two semesters during the academic year.
 Successful completion of each semester earns fellows 3 university credits (6 credits total).

 Fall Class: SPC 4930 Communication and Social Change (3 Credits)

 Participants will attend class two Saturdays per month from 9 a.m. to 3 p.m.
 Fellows will explore the dynamics of creating, developing, and sustaining social movements through peer-to-peer and student-to-faculty interactive workshops designed to be a platform for student-driven activism and community engagement.
 Grounding this experience will be the introduction to and practice of mindfulness techniques to ensure the self-care and sustainability required for successful social movement work..
 Each participant is expected to use the Fall classes to develop a project proposal, in consultation and guidance with fellowship faculty, that will then be further developed and launched during the spring semester.

 Spring Class: POS 4931 Community Activism in Practice (3 Credits)